5 Symptoms of a Bad Starter Motor (And Replacement Cost)

 4) Freewheeling

 If there is no cranking coming from the engine and you start to hear a whining noise coming from the starter, this is a symptom known as freewheeling.
-This indicates that your flywheel cannot make contact with the starter gear.
+This indicates that the starter motor is spinning the starter gear but cannot make contract with the flywheel.

 The starter solenoid is responsible for pushing the gear on the starter forward so it can engage with the flywheel or flex plate.
 Freewheeling may occur if the starter motor is able to spin, but the starter solenoid has failed.